MathGrass/mathgrass/docs/developer_guide/backend/taskmanagement.md

  - ``maxPoolSize``: Maximum number of threads in the thread pool.
 (Default: 5)
  - ``queueCapacity``: Maximum number of tasks that can be stored in the queue.
 (Default: Integer.MAX_VALUE)

+> Note: The core pool size typically determines the number of tasks that can be executed in parallel.
+There are only new threads spawned if the number of tasks exceeds the core pool size.
+The maximum pool size determines the maximum number of threads that can be spawned in total.
+By default, the queueCapacity is set to a high number, so it is unlikely that threads are spawned than the core pool size.

 All parameters can be set in the ``application.properties`` file.

 ## Implementation Details